BzhangURU/Paper_2022_Co-training/README.md

 convert_RGB_to_H_or_E_prostate:
 Our code to get Hematoxylin/Eosin channel images from original H&E images.

-We also have kidney cancer dataset from University of Utah that is available through material transfer agreement, please contact us(bodong.zhang@utah.edu) for details.
+We also have kidney cancer dataset from University of Utah that is available through material transfer agreement, please contact us(bodong.zhang [at] utah [dot] edu) for details.